openshift/enhancements/enhancements/observability-ui/observability-ui-operator.md

 ### Console plugin configuration

-The Observability UI Operator will be configured through a series of custom resource (CR) that will allow the user to enable or disable the console plugins and link them with the corresponding backend from signal operators.
+The Observability UI Operator will be configured through a series of custom resource (CR) that will allow administrators to enable or disable console plugins and link them with the corresponding backend from signal operators.
+To ease the process for administrators, the operator will provide a UI so plugins can be enabled or disabled from the console, this will also display plugins that can be enabled based on the OCP version and the signal operator version.

 ### Objective: